geekammo/learn-website-source/_posts/2014-05-04-getting-started.md

     uview.build.variant=standard

-#STEP 4 - Write Your First Sketch
+#STEP 4 - Run Your First Sketch

 If you have installed Codebender, select the right COM port and then click `Run on Arduino` to upload your first sketch to MicroView.
 Watch the TX (red) and RX (yellow) LED blinks while the sketch is being uploaded to the MicroView.